TID-Lab/aggie/README.md

 Only the `console` and `file` transports are enabled by default.
 Transports can be disabled using the `"disabled"` field included in each section in the `config/secrets.json` file.

+### Remote access

+See the first part of the Tableau docs in [BI Connector setup](docs/content/tableau/bi-connector-setup.md).

 ### Data visualization using Tableau

 Setting up and viewing Tableau visualizations in Aggie requires installing Tableau's MongoDB BI Connector on the server that acts as a bridge between Tableau and MongoDB.